DavidMinarsch/defi-aeas/docs/overview.md

 ### Frontend

-Built with framework of our choice.
-Talks to AEA directly (using http server connection) or to its own server and server talks to AEA via connection of choice.
+Built with framework of our choice: React.
+Talks to AEA directly using http server connection.